 Community-supported images are not directly supported by Compute Engine.
 It is up to the project community to ensure that images work with Compute Engine features and that security updates are maintained.
 Community-supported images are provided as-is by the project communities that build and maintain them.

-Debian is a free operating system offered by the Debian
+AlmaLinux is a free operating system offered by the

 FreeBSD is a free operating system maintained by the FreeBSD